 Digestive System: names of various parts of digestive system and their functions. structure and functions of liver, physiology of digestion and absorption.

 Endocrine System: Endocrine glands and Hormones.
 Location of glands, their hormones and functions.
 Pituitary, thyroid.
-Adrenal and pancreas
+Adrenal and pancreas medical publishers, New Delhi.

 Reproductive system: Physiology and Anatomy of Reproductive system.